Dermal macrophage: Psoriasis

 TNF-a.
 TNF-a could also trigger M1 polarisation, which leads to further exaggeration of the disease.
 M1 macrophage ablation via adalimumab administration could alleviate psoriasis.

-Malignant melanoma on a person's scalp.
+Melanoma on a person's scalp.

 Melanoma

 Tumour-associated macrophages can be attracted by cytokines such as TGF-β and IL-10 produced by tumours in melanoma.
 These cytokines can also trigger the M2 polarisation of the infiltrated tumour-associated macrophages.
 Infiltrated macrophages that acquire the M2 phenotype are anti-inflammatory.
 They facilitate tumour growth and proliferation via immunosuppression, further cytokine production, and tumour angiogenesis.
 Tumour-associated macrophages also promote the invasion of cancer cells via the production of miRNA exosomes.

 Diabetes and obesity

 Lacking anti-inflammatory dermal macrophages in diabetic patients results in impaired wound healing ability.
 Dermal macrophages are arrested at the pro-inflammatory phenotype, which increases the difficulty in the healing process due to their production of pro-inflammatory cytokines.
 Ulcers on foot are common in a patient with severe diabetes due to the prolonged impairment of wound healing.

 Pro-inflammatory (M1) macrophages are also frequently observed in obese individuals' subcutaneous tissues.
 This is related to the progression of diabetes with chronic adipose tissue inflammation.
 However, the explicit roles of dermal macrophages in obesity are still unclear.